-The relatively low number of detections of PN and PO have prevented so far a good understanding of its formation.
-Three main mechanisms have been proposed: (i) shock-induced formation (Yamaguchi et al. 2011; Aota & Aikawa 2012; Lefloch et al. 2016; Rivilla et al. 2018; Mininni et al. 2018); (ii) high-temperature gas-phase chemistry (Charnley & Millar 1994); and (iii) gas-phase formation during the cold collapse phase of the parental core (Rivilla et al. 2016).
-To date, this debate has been strongly limited due to the lack of information about the spatial distribution of the emission of P-bearing molecules in star-forming regions.
+The relatively low number of detections of PN and PO has prevented so far a good understanding of its formation.
+Three main mechanisms have been proposed: (i) shock-induced formation (Yamaguchi et al. 2011; Aota & Aikawa 2012; Lefloch et al. 2016; Mininni et al. 2018; Rivilla et al. 2018); (ii) hightemperature gas-phase chemistry (Charnley & Millar 1994); and (iii) gas-phase formation during the cold collapse phase of the parental core (Rivilla et al. 2016).
+To date, this debate has been strongly limited due to the lack of information about the spatial distribution of the emission of P-bearing molecules in starforming regions.
 Therefore, interferometric maps of P-bearing molecules are needed to discriminate among the different proposed mechanisms.

-The knowledge about P in our Solar System is also limited due to the low number of detections.
-Phosphine, PH3, has been observed in the atmospheres of Jupiter and Saturn (Bregman et al. 1975, Ridgway et al. 1976, Larson et al. 1977, Weisstein & Serabyn 1994, Irwin et al. 2004, Fletcher et al. 2009); and P has been identified in meteorites in the form of the mineral schreibersite (Pasek & Lauretta 2005) and phosphoric acids (Schwartz 2006).
-Traces of P may have been present in the dust of comet Halley, but it was not identified in Stardust grains of comet Wild 2 (Macia 2005).
-More recently, the in-situ measurements of the Rosetta mission claimed the presence of P in the comet 67P/Churyumov-Gerasimenko (67P/C-G, hereafter; Altwegg et al. 2016), although the parent molecule(s) could not be determined.
+The knowledge about P in our Solar system is also limited due to the low number of detections.
+Phosphine, PH3, has been observed in the atmospheres of Jupiter and Saturn (Bregman, Lester & Rank 1975; Ridgway, Wallace & Smith 1976; Larson, Treffers & Fink 1977; Weisstein & Serabyn 1994; Irwin et al. 2004; Fletcher et al. 2009), and P has been identified in meteorites in the form of the mineral schreibersite (Pasek & Lauretta 2005) and phosphoric acids (Schwartz 2006).
+Traces of P may have been present in the dust of comet Halley, but it was not identified in STARDUST grains of comet Wild 2 (Macia 2005).
+More recently, the in situ measurements of the Rosetta mission claimed the presence of P in the comet 67P/Churyumov-Gerasimenko (67P/C-G, hereafter; Altwegg et al. 2016), although the parent molecule(s) could not be determined.